TomWesley/Buying-Lower-Smarter/README.md

 - dailyjobHelperAI.py vs. dailyjobHelperMain.py:

-    - Swap the import in dailyjob.py to decide which “helper” approach you prefer (AI-based vs. rules-based scoring).
+    - Swap the import in dailyjob.py to decide which "helper" approach you prefer (AI-based vs. rules-based scoring).